eliu14/nosql-challenge/README.md

 # Module 12 Challenge - nosql-challenge
 This is Module 12 Challenge for the UCI Data Analyst Bootcamp
-# Instructions
 # References
-I referenced Xpert
+I referenced Xpert Learning on how to sort a PyMonogo query by the distance between a given longitude and latitude, and the result's longitude and latitude data.